 Lower Shader is convenient for motorhome travellers wishing to "park and hook up to electric" for the night as they explore the North West of the island.

 Within 10 miles either side of us you will find good eating places,interesting landmarks, and great views.
-Drive on slightly further to the many fascinating Lewis visitor sites.

-Shader is 15 miles from the main town of Stornoway on the A857 and 4 miles North of Barvas, where the circular route tmany of the "must see" sites of the Isle of Lewis can be accessed.
+Shader is 15 miles from the main town of Stornoway on the A857 and 4 miles North of Barvas, where the circular route to the "must see" sites of the Isle of Lewis can be accessed.
 The Port of Ness (Butt of Lewis) is 10 miles further North from Shader by road.

 There are short walks to the shore and village, including the fascinating Steinacleit archeological site, from where you can enjoy the view back down over Loch an Duin.
 Clach an Trushal stone, reputed to be the tallest monolith in Scotland, is a few minutes away in the next village of Ballantrushal.
 Barvas has a resource for watersport enthusiasts or for something a little less demanding, there is Ness nature sanctuary.